privacy-tech-lab/privacy-pioneer/README.md

 ## Production

-Build the extension for production to the `dist` folder by running:
+Build Privacy Pioneer for production to the `dist` folder by running:

 ```bash
 npm run build